Thein Han (painter): Career

 Like Ba Nyan, some of Thein Han's best works are portraits, but he also did landscapes and still life.
 His son, Han Htut, has written an unpublished article on his father's history, entitled “Artist U Thein Han (1910-1986)” which lists 16 of his most important oil works.
 But perhaps three score or more works are undocumented.

 While a teacher at the Rangoon School of Fine Arts and after his retirement, Thein Han often invited students to his home for lessons.
 After retirement he volunteered to teach for the Yangon University Art Club, and had classes at his home twice a week.
 In the history of Burmese painting pedagogy, Thein Han is a transitional figure in many ways.
 His own instruction came entirely through his apprenticeship with Ba Nyan, but he later became an instructor in a government school where his exposure to students was wide and not always intimate.
 Yet he tried to retain the intimacy of the old apprenticeship system by inviting students to his home to learn.

-Because so many art students came in contact with him as an instructor at the Rangoon State School of Fine Arts or as a master-in-residence at his home, he influenced a great many of the painters who were born in the 1940s and still paint in Burma today, influenced distantly by the work of Ba Nyan.
-Many of these painters today are quite successful.
+Through his roles as an instructor at the Rangoon State School of Fine Arts and as a master-in-residence at his private home, he influenced a generation of Burmese painters born in the 1940s.
+This cohort often reflects a stylistic lineage tracing back to the work of Ba Nyan.
+Several of his former students have since achieved prominence within the contemporary Burmese art community.

 Two of Thein Han's most notable students were the major painters Ba Yin Galay (1916–1988) and Lun Gywe (b.
 1930).

 Thein Han died at the age of 76 in 1986.